 The ferry is running frequently between the Transportation and Ticket Center and Magic Kingdom.
 Social distancing is encouraged by restricting the use of benches, and using distancing markers placed throughout standing areas.
 The boat felt very crowded early in the morning.
 There aren’t physical barriers like on the monorails and buses either, so if that’s a concern, be aware.
 Boats begin running 45 minutes to one hour before park opening, in our experience.

-Friendship Boats from EPCOT area resorts are scheduled to start transporting guests on July 29th.
+Friendship Boats from EPCOT area resorts are also transporting guests to and from EPCOT.
 The Sassagoula River Cruise that connects the Disney’s Port Orleans Resorts to Disney Springs also remains closed with no known opening date.
 The social distancing procedures for both boats will most likely be similar to measures we’ve seen on other forms of transportation once they resume.

 Magic Kingdom Resort Water Taxis

 The water taxis travel between the Magic Kingdom and the resorts in the area including Disney’s Grand Floridian Resort & Spa, Disney’s Polynesian Village Resort, Disney’s Contemporary Resort, Disney’s Wilderness Lodge, and Disney’s Fort Wilderness Resort.
 These boats usually run every 30 minutes from each destination.

 These water taxis are running in a limited capacity with access to the Magic Kingdom currently.
 Note that the water taxis are much smaller than the ferry boat.
 With limited capacity, you might experience longer lines for the boat.
 You still have the option to take a bus or monorail if the lines get too long.